-CICU STUDENTS' Prepared for: Faculty Voice Comm

-Prepared for: Faculty Voice Committee (FVC) and Liberation, Equality, Diversity and Inclusion Committee (LEDIC) Date: 28/09/2017 Prepared by: Kirran Khan Role: Vice President (Business)
+STUDENTS' UNION CAMPAIGN UPDATE REPORT Faculty Voice Committee Prepared for: Date: 25/10/2017 (FVC) and Liberation, Equality, Diversity and Inclusion Committee (LEDIC) Prepared by: Kirran Khan Role: Vice President (Business) Summary: This paper provides an update on the implementation of the campaign(s)

-Summary: This paper provides an update on the implementation of the campaign(s) of the Executive Committee member
+of the Executive Committee member

+A More Personal Tutoring System

+Aim: To review the PT system, ensuring that it is effective for more students

+Objective(s):

+- 1. Conduct primary research in the form of a survey - 2.Generate a series of recommendations to improve the PT system

+NOT STARTED

-A More Personal Tutoring System Aim: To review the PT system, ensuring that it is effective for more students Objective(s): 1.
-Conduct primary research in the form of a survey IN PROGRESS 2.
-Generate a series of recommendations to improve the PT system NOT STARTED Updates: 1.
-Ruth Taylor (Dean FHSCE & ARU lead on retention) and I are working have agreed to survey both students and personal tutors to determine barr engagement with current system.
-Survey period will be late October / Nove iers to Not started - pending student feedback in form of survey Deut Time John Fain Part Time Jobs Fair Aim: Objective(s): 1.
-To provide students with the opportunity to meet with employers and secure part time jobs IN PROGRESS Updates: 1.
-I have met with the Employability Team and agreed that the PTJF will ta January / early February ke place in late 2.
-I'm also set to meet with Tony Bickley (SU Sales) to talk about the companies that co feature at the PTJF Bike Safety Aim: Generate awareness of safer cycling practices Objective(s): 1.
-Speak to a large proportion of students who cycle into campus IN PROGRESS 2.
+- 1. Ruth Taylor (Dean FHSCE & ARU lead on retention) and I are working together, and have agreed to survey both students and personal tutors to determine barriers to engagement with current system.
+Survey period will be late October / November. - 2.
+Not started pending student feedback in form of survey - 3.
+Ruth and I have advertised for a data analyst to conduct survey / focus groups and then collate information.
+The role should start in late November.

+Part Time Jobs Fair Aim: Objective(s): 1.
+To provide students with the opportunity to meet with employers and IN PROGRESS secure part time jobs

+- 1. I have met with the Employability Team and agreed that the PTJF will take place in late January / early February - 2.
+I'm also set to meet with Tony Bickley (SU Sales) to talk about the companies that could feature at the PTJF

+Bike Safety Aim: Generate awareness of safer cycling practices Objective(s): Speak to a large proportion of students who cycle into campus IN PROGRESS 2.
 Provide offers on cycle lights / locks IN PROGRESS 3.
 Provide maintenance checks IN PROGRESS 4.
-Provide cycling proficiency training IN PROGRESS Updates: 1.
-Have already asked for initial feedback on Facebook, need to gather me representative feedback by going out and talking (GOATing) to students ore accurate / representative feedback by going out and talking (GOATing) to students 2.
-Working with Tom (Commercial Services Manager) to implement an offer

-3. Working with Environment Team, need to meet to confirm what they can do to help
+Provide cycling proficiency training IN PROGRESS

+- 1. Have already asked for initial feedback on Facebook, need to gather more accurate / representative feedback by going out and talking (GOATing) to students - 2.
+Working with Tom (Commercial Services Manager) to implement an offer - 3.
+Working with Environment Team, need to meet to confirm what they can do to help